animal-tree/Another-Version/2-Opposing-views.md

 Had I taken a medical leave at the peak of this, at the end of the Spring, 209 semester, I would've lost my salary, and wouldn't have been able to return for a long time, since the benzo brain damage was just getting started, in which case I most likely would've lost my health insurance, been delayed on all this work, including the area exam, for yet another year at least (including the time to write it), and, given [Henry's tenuous status having announced his intention to accept a directorship offer from the NSF](#advisor-leaves), most likely would've been terminated for not having an advisor.

 ### Advisor leaves

-> [!NOTE]
-> ### Giles
->
-> Buffy the Vampire Slayer was my and Henry's favorite show.
-In season 6 of Buffy, her Watcher (advisor) Giles had to leave.
-He sang a song with the lyrics, ["I know I said that I'd be standing by your side.
-But I...
-But I'm standing, in the way."](https://youtu.be/4YKg6016rTQ?si=o4e-46-oq1laf_23)

 Henry got an offer to direct the AI division at the National Science Foundation in DC, which is an extremely prestigious role.
 So he accepted, initially advised me while directing there, after some time had to start planning to give up being my advisor, reassured me that his knowledge of deep learning wasn't good enough anyway, and directed me to switch to Chenliang Xu as my next advisor, who gave me an ultimatum about joining.